seethespark/wikidata/Repley.md

 [[Repley-Technical-reference]]

-Repley is a simple, enterprise grade reporting tool.
+Repley is a simple yet powerful reporting server.
+The reporting engine allows you to use your own HTML templates to design reports.

 To add a connection go to /edit
 First add a connection